 The purpose of this scholarship shall be to provide tuition assistance for worthy international students who are enrolled at GLCC.
 This scholarship was established by the generous contributions given in memory of Russell Ash and his influence at Duplain Church of Christ.
+(Since international students do not receive federal financial aid, the FAFSA form is not required.)

-WANETTA T. LITTLE SCHOLARSHIP

-The purpose of this scholarship is to provide tuition assistance for any student with a strong academic record.
+WANETTA T. LITTLE SCHOLARSHIP The purpose of this scholarship is to provide tuition assistance for any student with a strong academic record.
 The recipient shall display strong Christian character.
 Priority of this scholarship is given first to members of the Novesta Church of Christ.
 This scholarship was initiated by Keith Little in memory of his wife, Wanetta.

 The following grants and scholarships are funded directly by Great Lakes Christian College.
 Each scholarship has requirements which must be met to receive them.
+No combination of these scholarships can exceed the cost of tuition in a given semester.